raspberrypi/linux/Documentation/admin-guide/thunderbolt.rst

   # modprobe thunderbolt-net

-This triggers module load on the other host automatically.
+This triggers the module load on the other host automatically.
 If the driver is built-in to the kernel image, there is no need to do anything.

-The driver will create one virtual ethernet interface per Thunderbolt port which are named like ``thunderbolt0`` and so on.
-From this point you can either use standard userspace tools like ``ifconfig`` to configure the interface or let your GUI handle it automatically.
+The driver will create one virtual ethernet interface per Thunderbolt port which is named like ``thunderbolt0`` and so on.
+From this point, you can either use standard userspace tools like ``ifconfig`` to configure the interface or let your GUI handle it automatically.